Hero product photography sits between catalog and campaign imagery.

 So, the hero image pricing is usually just a formula:

-Hero shot price = product image price + price for props + extra editing surcharge
+Hero shot price = product image price + props cost + additional editing

 Hero shots for e-commerce can be used across different channels: